 Finally, TCD is home to an outstanding library of more than six million books and manuscripts.
 Among the latter is to be found an elaborately illuminated manuscript of the four New Testament gospels, transcribed in Ireland sometime in the ninth century, known as the Book of Kells.

 According to Wikipedia,

 Trinity College , officially The College of the Holy and Undivided Trinity of Queen Elizabeth near Dublin, is the sole constituent college of the University of Dublin, a research university in Dublin, Ireland.
 Queen Elizabeth I founded the college in 1592 as "the mother of a university" that was modelled after the collegiate universities of Oxford and Cambridge, but unlike these affiliated institutions, only one college was ever established; as such, the designations "Trinity College" and "University of Dublin" are usually synonymous for practical purposes.

 Trinity College Dublin is known for it's academic work in the following disciplines:

-Trinity College Dublin's most influential alumni faculty include professors and professionals in the fields of Literature, Philosophy, and Mathematics.
+Trinity College Dublin's most influential alumni include professors and professionals in the fields of Literature, Philosophy, and Mathematics.
 Here are some of Trinity College Dublin's most famous alumni: